 Section 7.
 Severability.
 If any section, subsection, sentence, clause, phrase or word of this ordinance is for any reason held to be invalid and/or unconstitutional by a court of competent jurisdiction, such decision shall not affect the validity of the remaining portions of this ordinance.

 Section 8.
 Effective Date.
-This or adoption. dinance shall take effec t immediately follow: ing its
+This ordinance shall take effect immediately following its

+adoption. -

-IN COUNCIL DULY PASSED AT ND ADOPTED this day of , 2017.
+IN COUNCIL DULY PASSED A ND ADOPTED this day of , 2017

-AYES:

-NOES:

-ABSENT:

-ABSTAIN:
+AYES: NOES: ABSENT: ABSTAIN:

 ATTEST:City Clerk APPROVED: Mayor

 APPROVED AS TO FORM:

 City Attorney